scrumtuous/scrumtuous/aws/practitioner/exam/dumps/question/answer-272.md

 ---
 layout: answer
 title: "Although all of these S3 bucket names are valid, which one"
-blurb: "Although valid, you should avoid dots in your S3 bucket names.
-According to the docs Buckets used with Amazon S3 Transfer Acceleration can't have do"
+blurb: "<p>Although valid, you should avoid dots in your S3 bucket names.</p>
+<p>According to the <a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide/bu"
 quid: 272
 ---